-In 1952, some of the western part of the SLAPS plot, where contaminated metal and debris was buried (presumably from the decontamination of Plants 1 and 2), was filled in deeply with earth (AEC 1964).
+In 1952, some of the western part of the SLAPS plot, where contaminated metal and debris were buried (presumably from the decontamination of Plants 1 and 2), was filled in deeply with earth (AEC 1964).
 In April 1959, a railroad siding and loading facilities were installed (AEC 1959), apparently in preparation for moving out the residues and other material (AEC 1959); the tailings from the magnesium fluoride slag processing were then sent to the Fernald site (AEC 1959).
 In about 1959-1960, some of the scrap and rubble from the demolition and decontamination of the Mallinckrodt St. Louis site facilities was buried at the west end of the site (AEC 1972; ORNL 1979).
 At some point, a building consisting of a changeroom, a shower, and office space was moved to the site (AEC 1959; AEC 1964); it is not clear when this occurred, but since earlier references mention only a truck wash pad as a cleanup area, the building was likely not installed until the burial activities of 1959-1960 took place.

-In March 1962, AEC issued an invitation to bid on the residues and on September 1962, AEC issued a license to the successful bidder, a commercial entity, to possess and remove 125,000 tons of uranium and thorium residues stored at SLAPS and at the licensee's processing facility.
-Although this is taken to be the end point for dose reconstruction purposes, some further history of the site will be given below in case it is later necessary to choose a different end point.
+In March 1962, AEC issued an invitation to bid on the residues and on September 1962, AEC issued a license to the successful bidder, a commercial entity, to possess and remove 125,000 tons of uranium and thorium residues stored at SLAPS and at the licensee's processing facility (NRC 2004).
+Although there was little work by Mallinckrodt or SLAPS employees at the site thereafter, some further history of the site is given below.